 Episode #010 Permission Marketing and Your Irresistible Offer

-Bookkeeping Marketing and how to do it well.
+Marketing Bookkeeping Services and how to do it well

 Amy talks about the challenges of marketing, and how to use the concept of permission marketing to create an absolutely irresistible offer.

 Marketing Bookkeeping Services is something that will enhance your business.
 Not simply as a means to make sales, but also to help you focus on what your really love doing in your business!

 The real message of this story is: “Making friends and genuinely helping them is one of the best way to get clients (and sales!)”

 Host: Amy Hooke

 Good morning.
 Welcome back again this morning.
 Today we're going to talk about a concept that you may or may not have heard of called permission marketing.
 So whether you're a bookkeeper, or you're running another type of business, you've probably thought at some time, I don't seem to be able to understand how marketing works.
 Perhaps you don't feel confident with marketing, or maybe when it comes to marketing, you're just not quite sure what you're actually meant to be doing.